Ian Hunter/Mott The Hoople Bootlegs

 A small number of unofficial recordings of Ian and Mott have surfaced over the years, mostly radio shows on vinyl and more recently on CD.
 In addition, there are a large number of audience tapes in circulation.
 The die-hard collector will no doubt be interested in tracking these tapes down; Justin Purington has done an excellent job in cataloguing them in his Bootleg Bible (see the Outsider and Just a Buzz fanzines for details), and I have no intention of repeating that material here.

-These days few people buy bootlegs.
+These days few people buy unofficial recordings.
 This is one good thing to come out of high-speed internet, the Bittorrent P2P protocol and all the file-sharing brouhaha.
 Not that I'm advocating anything illegal, but sharing such unofficial recordings for free undercuts the bootleggers and makes it very difficult for them to make a profit out of the artists hard work.
 As they say in trading circles, "buy the music, support the artist."

 Mott The Hoople